 That's why what seems like it's going to be a fun romp through the scandalous halls of the French court turns out to be a much headier exploration of power, corruption, logic, reason, math, poetry, reality, and, you know, nothing at all.

 Because "The Purloined Letter" of the title?
 It might as well be blank.
-Edgar Allen Poe is so uninterested in the letter that we don't even get a hint at the content.
+Edgar Allan Poe is so uninterested in the letter that we don't even get a hint at the content.
 Instead, we have to ask ourselves: if the letter (or disease/mystery/national crisis) doesn't matter, then what does?